'Your legacy will be eternal': sporting world pays tribute to Brazilian legend Pele

 Brazil's Pele, a prolific goalscorer who won the World Cup an unprecedented three times as a player in 1958, 1962 and 1970, died on Thursday aged 82 after a long battle with cancer.

-A spokesperson for world soccer's governing body FIFA said the flags at its headquarters had been lowered "as a symbol of mourning and respect."
+World soccer's governing body FIFA lowered all flags at its headquarters in Zurich "as a symbol of mourning and respect," while the Premier League, EFL and A-League said they would pay tribute to the soccer great through a minute's applause before games.

-The Premier League confirmed that players will also wear black armbands during matches, while Spain's LaLiga said it would observe a minute's silence ahead of games.
+The Premier League and EFL added that players will wear black armbands during this weekend's matches, while Spain's LaLiga said it would observe a minute's silence ahead of games.

-Liverpool defender Mohamed Salah shared a picture of Pele on Instagram, writing in the caption: "Farewell to a legend of football."
+Several footballers took to social media to pay tribute to Pele, with Liverpool's Mohamed Salah sharing a picture of the icon on Instagram, writing in the caption: "Farewell to a legend of football."

-The Australian Professional Leagues (APL) said all A-League games this weekend will hold a minute's applause before kick-off.
+The Australian Professional Leagues (APL) said all A-League games this weekend will hold a minute's applause before kick-off to pay tribute to "an icon".

-"Paying tribute to an icon.
-Supporters are encouraged to join a moment of applause before every game in the A-League this weekend to celebrate the life and football of @Pele, who has passed away aged 82," the A-League said in a statement on social media.

 The minute's applause was observed ahead of Western United's home game against Brisbane Roar on Friday.

-Brazilian tennis player Thiago Monteiro, who is in Australia for the United Cup mixed teams tournament, said it was a sad day for Brazil.
+Brazilian tennis player Thiago Monteiro said it was a sad day for Brazil.

 "Pele was our biggest idol in sports.
 He did so much even for the country, to showing Brazil to the world, and we had a lot of respect for him," Monteiro told reporters.